 Just as Charleston’s three rivers converge to meet the Atlantic Ocean, the peninsula and neighboring islands have created an intrinsic gathering place for U.S. residents and visitors alike.
 For many, alcohol is synonymous with boating and celebration, but it is also the highest contributing factor in recreational boating accidents and fatalities.
 Fluid waterways which prohibit proper boundaries and the constant motion of a floating vessel can sometimes spell disaster offshore when combined with a lack of focus.

-If you or a loved one has been involved in a boating accident — as an operator, swimmer, jet ski driver, or water skier — Auger & Auger Personal Injury Lawyers are here to help.
+If you or a loved one has been involved in a boating accident — as an operator, swimmer, jet ski driver, or water skier — Auger & Auger Accident and Injury Lawyers are here to help.
 Determining how an accident happened is essential to holding the responsible party accountable for medical bills and other economic and non-financial losses.
 Once contacted, we will send a Charleston boating accident attorney to the site to connect with local officials, secure the vessel or watercraft involved, order an inspection and make sure your rights and interests are protected.

 According to the U.S. Coast Guard’s Boating Safety Division, in 2017, South Carolina had 151 boating accidents, including 13 fatalities and over $2.9 million in damages.
 The following graphic demonstrates the causes and factors of fatal boating accidents during 2017.
 Surprisingly, operator errors meet or surpass hazardous waters and weather contributions, while predictably, alcohol use far exceeds any other causes.